ShabuShabu/Harness/README.md

 ### Removing rules

-So a Harness request can be reused for various operations, like POST or PUT, Harness allows you to remove single rules, like so:
+To make a request reusable for various operations, like POST or PUT, Harness allows you to remove single rules, like so:

 ```php
 return [